KarstenWendtTUD/sal-metaclustering/README.md

 ## Analysis

 Based on a feasibility study conducted in advance, the data of the SAL dataset is preprocessed and different ML models are trained as examples.
-Thereby, different target metrics are given as learning objectives for Supervised ML, or given as comparison metrics for Unsupervised ML.
+Thereby, different target metrics are given as learning objectives for Unsupervised ML.
 The investigation, or software framework, therefore focuses classification and cluster analysis techniques from established ML technologies to gain a new view on the data, beyond the usual metrics (scores, e.g. ELN 2017), or to test new theses.

-The intended outcome is an exemplary supervised- and unsupervised-ML-based analysis and, in particular, a process that can be adapted and refined by clinicians after the project is completed, providing a starting point for many more data-driven investigations.
+The intended outcome is an exemplary unsupervised-ML-based analysis and, in particular, a process that can be adapted and refined by clinicians after the project is completed, providing a starting point for many more data-driven investigations.

 In the following sections, the problem described is captured and analyzed.
 The provided data set is examined, i.e., the shape is captured and relevant target variables and attributes / features are filtered.
 Subsequently, the features and learning objectives are analyzed individually, i.e. examined for information content, meaningfulness and completeness.
 These static findings form the basis for further machine-aided analysis.